gr125/cse15l-lab-reports/labreport5.md

 The application exited
 ```
-Java documentation on put()
+Java documentation on `put()` (highlighted part is relevant to bug)
 ![](/labreport5_screenshots/put_javadocumentation.png)

-For each integer in the list, a value of 1 is put into the HashMap corresponding to a key of that integer.
+**Bug description:** For each integer in the list, a value of 1 is put into the HashMap corresponding to a key of that integer.
 However, the next time the same integer shows up in the list, a value of 1 replaces the 1 that was already in the map instead of adding to the value.

 ## 4: Setup

 ### File & directory structure:
 ![](/labreport5_screenshots/file_directory_structure.png)
 The current working directory should contain the `ArrayExamples.java`, `ArrayTests.java`, and `PublicTester.sh` files, and the `lib` directory that contains the `jar` files to run JUnit.
+The `.class` files are created as a result of running `PublicTester.sh`.
 The `grading-area` folder contains the `junit-output.txt` file that contains the output of `ArrayTests.java`; the directory and its contents are created after running `PublicTester.sh`.

 ### File contents

 #### `ArrayExamples.java`
 This file contains a class with methods related to arrays, adapted from the lab in week 4.
-The frequencyMap() method that I added is buggy.
+The `frequencyMap()` method that I added is buggy.
 ```
 import java.util.HashMap;